Your dog needs you to help protect him from parvovirus.

 The parvo vaccine is usually administered as a combo vaccine to protect the pup against otherdeadly diseases, such as distemper.
 With the first vaccines, a “dewormer” is routinely administered, as intestinal worm infestations can also lead to serious illness and death in puppies, and migration of these worms through a human host can lead serious health problems such as blindness.

 Not sure if your puppy needs parvo shots?
-For more information on parvo, or to make sure your puppy is protected, contact your family veterinarian, who can help make sure your puppy is protected.
+For more information on parvo, or to make sure your puppy is protected, contact your family veterinarian.